Meet the Clinicians

 Jim Slayton (ACC)- Jim began officiating in 1998 for the East Coast Football Officials Association in Palm Beach county Florida.
 He joined the Central Virginia Football Officials Association in 2002 and was accepted to work in the ODAC/USA South Division III conferences in 2003.
 From 2007-2014 he called games in the CAA/Ivy/Patriot conferences, and was eventually hired into the ACC in 2015, where he continues to serve as a LOS official.
 Jim worked the 2024 ACC Championship and 2025 Rose Bowl CFP Quarterfinal.

 Kevin Stine (NFL)- Kevin has been officiating football for 39 years.
 He spent the last 7 years in the NFL.
 He was a Replay Assistant from 2018 to 2019 and has been a Replay Official from 2020 to present.
-During his time in the NFL, he has worked the Pro Bowl and 4 playoff games.
+He has spent the last 8 years in the NFL and he has worked 2 Pro Bowls and 5 playoff games, most recently the 2026 AFC Divisional Round.
 Kevin began his collegiate officiating career with the Gulf Atlantic Collegiate Officials in 2003.
 In 2004, he moved to Division 2 Gulf South Conference as a referee/crew chief where he worked for 7 years.
 From 2010-2017, Kevin worked in the Sun Belt Conference where he worked as referee/crew chief.
 During this time, Kevin worked the Little Ceasar’s Pizza Bowl, Boca Raton Bowl (twice) and Military Bowl (3 times).
 Kevin also worked 3 different indoor leagues from 2003-2010, including 2 years in Arena II Football League and 2 years in Arena Football League (all as referee/crew chief).
 Kevin also officiated 15 years of HS basketball as well as 5 years of JUCO and NAIA basketball.

 Joe Waesco (MEAC)- Joseph began officiating in 2012 for the Central Florida Officials Association and moved up to the Sun conference in 2013.
 Since then he has worked at many different levels, to include the PSAC, NJAC, and MEAC.
 Currently he works as a Center Judge in the MEAC and worked the MEAC/SWAC Challenge (2024), Aggie/Eagle Classic (2024), and the FCS playoffs (2023).